The Comet's Tale

 Isaac Newton was the first to make sense of comets and to him they were the key to unlocking the secrets of gravity - nothing to do with an apple.
-Hundreds of years later a new breed of space missions are visiting comets, travelling millions of miles to touch down on these tiny balls of rock flying through space at 20,000 mph.
-The spectacular images we now have are showing us what comets are really made of, where they come from and their often surprising influence on events on the Earth.
+Hundreds of years later, a new breed of space missions are visiting comets, travelling millions of miles to touch down on these tiny balls of rock flying through space at 20,000 mph.
+The spectacular images we now have are showing us what comets are really made of, where they come from, and their often surprising influence on events on Earth.